1. Introduction

 6. Achieving the aims of being an equal opportunities employer in employment and Service provision

-The Council intends to achieve its equalities aims through a variety of methods.
+The Council achieves its equalities aims through a variety of methods.
 These include:

 6.3.
 Communication and Publications - to communicate with our employees on the Equalities Policy and its practical implementation in their everyday work and to keep up to date with equality developments and to apply best practice within the Council.

 6.4.
-Best Value Framework - to mainstream equalities so that they are integrated into all Council activities.
-This will involve:
+Best Value Framework - to mainstream equalities so they are integrated into all Council activities.
+This includes:

-- Ensuring equality considerations are part of all strategic reviews and that the impact(s) of policy proposals on equal opportunities are assessed.
+- Ensuring equality considerations are part of all strategic reviews and that the impact(s) of policy proposals on equal opportunities are assessed using the Council’s Equality and Children’s Rights Impact Assessment process.

 - That account is taken of equality requirements in all Council procurement and within its procurement strategy.

-- Ensuring equality performance information and targets in relation to Council services are identified and measured through public performance reporting.
+- Ensuring equality performance information and targets in relation to Council services are identified, measured and scrutinised through accessible public performance reporting.

 6.5.
-Accessibility - to aim to provide services which are accessible to everyone and which meet the differing needs of all its service users.
+Accessibility - to aim to provide services which are accessible both physically and digitally to everyone and which meet differing needs.
 This recognises that equality does not mean providing the same service to all but involves adapting services to meet the different needs of groups of people.
-This will be reflected in the planning, design and improvement of services.
+This is reflected in the planning, design and improvement of services.

-6.11.
-Human Resources and Organisational Development procedures and practices - to have procedures, associated guidance and codes of practice that address and implement equal opportunities within the Council, with particular reference to:
+6.10.
+Human Resources policies and procedures - to have procedures, associated guidance and codes of practice that address and implement equal opportunities and ensure an inclusive workplace within the Council, with particular reference to:

 - Recruitment, selection and promotion procedures and practices